Wolfwalker96/HeArcAlgoNumA2/Labo4/README.md

 ### Calculate Cosine

-In the first section of the interface you can calculate cos(k pi) where you can specify the k arguments.
+In the first section of the interface you can calculate cos(k), with k an argument that will be multiplied with Pi (k * Pi).
+For user comfort.

 ### Managing the sample

-In the second section you can change the sample number using for the plots.
+In the second section you can change the sample number used for the plots.
 This will only change the sample of the tree plots of Cosine and its derivate.

 Files